ida/adi.forumail/README.md

 An experimental proof of concept for a mailinglist/forum-hybrid, realized with Plone.

-For development-purposes only:

-- Mail-account-password will be stored in plaintext two times.
-Changeable with:
+For development-purposes only, will store inbox-password in plaintext two times, change-/removable with:

     $ crontab -e

     $ vim ~/forumail/dev-addons/adi.forumail/adi/forumail/profiles/default/mailhost.xml

-- Mail-inbox needs a filter, to check, whether a sender is a permitted forum's participant.
+The installer-script creates a folder in your $HOME called 'forumail' and install Plone and this addon in it.

 Requirements
 =============

-- Operating system is unixish.

-- Min. sys-pckgs Plone needs, preinstalled.
-And git.
+- Operating system is unixish and the sys-pckgs Plone needs, are preinstalled.

-- You have at least two mail-accounts with the following usernames at the same domain:

-    - 'forumail' -> 'From:'-address for mail-notificas, forum's inbox.

-    - 'forumailers' -> 'To:'-address for mail-notificas, gets what groupmembers get.
-                        Must differ to 'From:'-address, to not create an infinite loop.

-- Optionally also:

-    - 'forumailer' -> Example-user, belonging to the group 'forumailers'.
-                      Should become a notification-mail with the initially created welcome-post after install, if everything went well.
+- A Mail-inbox with IMAP-support and an SMTP-Server.

 Dependencies
 ============

-Development-versions of mailtoplone.base and collective.contentrules.mailtogroup,
+- mailtoplone.base
+- collective.contentrules.mailtogroup

-will be installed of script automatically.
+Currently dev-versions, will be fetched of installer-script.

 Installation
 ============

-The installer-script creates a folder in your $HOME called 'forumail' and installs Plone and this addon in it.

 Download the installer script